sillsdev/serval/README.md

 ### To view pod logs:
 - Run: `kubectl get pods` to get the currently running pods
 - Run: `kubectl logs <pod name>`
-- Run: `kubectl describe pod  <pod name>` to check a stalled pod stuck in containercreating
+- Run: `kubectl describe pod  <pod name>` to check a stalled pod stuck in ContainerCreating

 ### Running the API E2E Tests
 In order to run the E2E tests, you will need to have the appropriate credentials